 Singapore PR Application FAQs

-While being a permanent resident gives you plenty of benefits and rights, the government will also have the power to enforce certain responsibilities upon you.
+While having this status gives you plenty of benefits and rights, the government will also have the power to enforce certain responsibilities upon you.
 One of which is military service, something that your sons (if they are also PR’s) are required to partake of once they reach the age of 18.

-In order to be eligible for permanent resident application, you must fall under one of the following categories:
+In order to be eligible, you must fall under one of the following categories: